XomaDev/SethwayPrivacyPolicy/README.md

 ## 2. Data Security

-We cannot see, modify or change any notification data that is to be synced.
+We cannot see, modify or change any notification data.

 ## 3. Crashlytics